namoray/vision/validator_criteria.md

 ### Synthetic query generation:

 - Text prompts: We use markov chains to randomly generate arbitrary prompts based on a large dataset.
-- Images (some endpoints): We use picsum to get an image iff there have been no images generated previously through synthetic prompts; otherwise we use one of them (which cannot be predicted).
+- Images (some endpoints): We use picsum to get an image if there have been no images generating previously through synthetic prompts, else we use one of them (which cannot be predicted).
 For endpoints like scribble or inpainting, we use that image to generate a scribble outline / a mask.
 - Height/Width/Guidance Scale/Seed: Picked at random from predefined allowed values

 This results in an unlimited amount of different synthetic prompts, miners cannot cache or predict any responses.

 ### Organic query generation:
-- These come directly from real users using the subnet via decentralised inference.
+- These come directly from real users using the subnet via the decentralised inference.
 However, in order for miners to not be able to send everyone a prompt they already have a response to, we do NOT allow users to pick the seed in the case of an image generation.
 In the case of an embedding generation, we change just one or two pixels of the image a tiny bit, which will result in a different embedding being generated.
 This means miners CANNOT predict what answer they will need to provide for an organic prompt - which means they cannot get an advantage over any other miner.
 This is a super important consideration for the organic use of a subnet - and we are the only ones tackling this issue.

 ### Scoring
 We have a very unique rewards mechanism on subnet 19, which is very robust.
 We have trained our own custom rewards model which can accurately detect whether images were generated with the exact same parameters but on different hardware.
 When we want to score a miner, we get a set of parameters P. We then send out the request to N miners (currently N=2, but is subject to variably increase).
-After the response, we run our reward model on the outputs, compare to see if they are the same, and score based on that.
+After the response, we run our reward model on the outputs, and compare to see if they are the same, and score based on that.
 Here's a diagram that should make it clearer (or tries to :P):
 ![Diagram of scoring mechanism](scoring-diagram.png)

 The fallback for similarity is currently CLIP, but we cap the rewards at 1 - s, so there can never be an advantage by doing a CLIP embedding search.